starzel/buildoutskel/BUILDOUT-README.txt

 =============

-This buildout can be used for most common Plone-Sites. create a buildout.cfg link that links to
+This buildout can be used for most common Plone-Sites.
+Create a buildout.cfg link that links to
 - bo-deploy.cfg for a zeo-setup with one zeo-client
 - bo-develop.cfg for a development-buildout with some useful tools